NadChel/dynamic-gateway/README.md

 If you want Dynamic Gateway to pick up endpoints of your own service, it should meet these two requirements (unless you choose to reconfigure Dynamic Gateway):
 1. It should provide its Open API at `GET /v3/api-docs`
 2. It should be connected to the same Eureka server as this Gateway

+All services referenced in the `docker-compose` file, including Dynamic Gateway, expose their API via Swagger UI at `/swagger-ui`

 [eureka]: https://hub.docker.com/repository/docker/nadchel/eureka-server
 [token-service]: https://hub.docker.com/repository/docker/nadchel/token-service